dart-lang/site-www/src/tools/pub/dependencies.md

 Dependencies are one of the core concepts of the [pub package manager][].
 A _dependency_ is another package that your package needs in order to work.
 Dependencies are specified in your [pubspec](/tools/pub/pubspec).
-You list only _immediate dependencies_ — the
+You list only _immediate dependencies_—the
 software that your package uses directly.
 Pub handles [transitive dependencies](/tools/pub/glossary#transitive-dependency) for you.